TitivutRabaib/CSCI370_Budget_Buddy/README.md

 ## Project Summary

 BudgetBuddy reduces impulse spending by introducing a moment of reflection at the point of purchase.
 The system uses work-hour conversion, goal impact visualizations, simple nudges, and streak tracking to help users make smarter financial decisions.
+The link to the website can be found on the GitHub main page but is included here for clarity (bdgtbuddy.org/budget-buddy/)

 ---